 Complete ALL of the following lower and upper division courses and course combinations.

-Lower-division core (must be completed before moving on to upper-division core or area courses):
+Lower-division core (must be completed before moving on to upper-division courses):

 Complete ONE of the following courses from EACH of the following FIVE AREAS: